Basis of Presentation, Summary of Significant Accounting Policies and Nature of Operations

 Reverse Stock Split

-In January 2018, Lightbridge and Framatome Inc., a subsidiary of Framatome SAS (formerly part of AREVA SAS), finalized and launched Enfission, LLC (“Enfission”), a 50-50 joint venture company, to develop, license, and sell nuclear fuel assemblies based on Lightbridge-designed metallic fuel technology and other advanced nuclear fuel intellectual property.
-Framatome SAS and Framatome Inc. (collectively “Framatome”) is a global leader in designing, building, servicing, and fueling reactor fleet and advancing nuclear energy and is majority owned by Électricité de France, the world’s largest owner and operator of nuclear power plants.
-Lightbridge and Framatome began joint fuel development and regulatory licensing work under previously signed agreements initiated in March 2016.
-The joint venture, Enfission, is a Delaware-based limited liability company that was formed on January 24, 2018.
+In January 2018, Lightbridge Corporation and Framatome Inc. a subsidiary of Framatome (formerly AREVA) finalized and launched Enfission LLC, a 50-50 joint venture company to develop, license and sell nuclear fuel assemblies based on Lightbridge-designed metallic fuel technology and other advanced nuclear fuel intellectual property.
+Framatome and Framatome Inc. (collectively Framatome) is a leader in designing, building, servicing, and fueling todays reactor fleet and advancing nuclear energy.
+The two companies already began joint fuel development and regulatory licensing work under previously signed agreements initiated in March 2016.
+The joint venture Enfission LLC is a Delaware-based limited liability company that was formed on January 24, 2018.

 Accounting Policies and Pronouncements